Difference Between Entrepreneur and Intrapreneur

 • An entrepreneur is a person who is ready to introduce innovative ideas and to establish a new business.
 The individual’s goal is to expand and maintain a successful business by incorporating strategic measures and plans.

-• An intrapreneur is someone with entrepreneurial skills and they work to improve the business of the organization they are working for.
+• An intrapreneur is someone with entrepreneurial skills and they work to improve the business of the organisation they are working for.

 2. Goals